medvedevgroup/SibeliaZ/README.md

 Some prgorams in the pipeline require an amount of memory specified beforehand.
 For example, the graph constructor TwoPaCo uses it for Bloom filter, and the global aligner requires a memory limit to be set to work correctly.
-This can be set usin the option:
+This can be set using the option:

 	-f <memory amount in GB>

 Roughly speaking the memory should be at least 2-3 times of the size of the input genomes, and for large dataset it is adviced to allocate as much as possible.

 Output directory
 ----------------